dtg3/eye-validate/README.md

 ## Limitations

-* You must launch the gui application from it's root directory.
+* You **must** launch the gui application from it's root directory.
 Using an absolute or relative path that launches the application from another working directory will cause the application to not be able to locate important supporting files.

 * The `.tsv` and `.json` files produced during the validation are saved to the same directory where you loaded the trial data zip file and cannot be changed at this time through the interface.

+* The adjusted data fixation points (green dots) and the saccade lines that connect to it (green lines) are drawn on top of all other lines and dots to increase visibility.
+It is possible that these data points may obscure other visualized data.

+* Previous data fixations (dark red dots) **always show the original location determined by the fixation detection algorithm**.
+This is by design to avoid introducing excessive skewing/bias to the fixation correction process.

+* When you correct a green fixation location, that new location is recorded on mouse click and saved automatically in an output file once the next fixation button (or the `d` key) is pressed after viewing the last fixation in the trial and the stimulus image disappears.